BruceHenry/MybatisPractice/README.md

 # MybatisPractice
 This project is a practice of Mybatis.
-Most common usages of Mybatis are implemented.
+Examples cover common usage of Mybatis framework.
 <hr/>

 #### Preparation